Chair of the Department: Carl Blue, 213 John Mitchell Center, Gorham

 Programs in the Department of Technology develop management and technical professionals for employment in a wide variety of technical environments.
 The curriculum consists of general education, a technical specialty, and management courses that produce graduates with the specialty / general education combination widely sought after by today's organizations.
 In these programs, technical and related concepts are presented in an applied approach encompassing classroom interaction, laboratory activities, field experiences, engagement with local business and industry, and opportunities for internships / cooperative education.

-The Department offers three degree programs leading to a bachelor of science (B.S.) in Technology Management with concentrations in industrial management, precision manufacturing, information and communications technology, construction management, and electro-mechanical systems, a bachelor of science (B.S.) in Applied Technical Leadership which builds on a wide variety of associate degrees and experience, and a (B.S) in Information Technology.
+The Department offers four degree programs leading to a bachelor of science (B.S.) in Technology Management with concentrations in industrial management, precision manufacturing, information and communications technology, and electro-mechanical systems, a bachelor of science (B.S.) in Applied Technical Leadership which builds on a wide variety of associate degrees and experience, a bachelor of science (B.S) in Information Technology, and a bachelor of science (B.S.) in Cyber Security.

 The B.S. in the applied technical leadership program is available only for transfer and nontraditional students.
 It requires either an associate degree or occupational experience and training equivalent to an associate degree.

 The Department of Technology has approved transfer pathways from several of Maine's community colleges and regionally accredited community or technical colleges.
-The purpose of these pathways is to allow individuals with specific associate's degrees to complete a bachelor of science degree with a focus in areas such as: industrial management, electro-mechanical systems, precision manufacturing, information and communications technology, construction management, and information technology.
+The purpose of these pathways is to allow individuals with specific associate's degrees to complete a Bachelor of Science degree with a focus in areas such as: industrial management, electro-mechanical systems, precision manufacturing, information and communications technology, and information technology.

 Students seeking admission to the Applied Technical Leadership degree program will be screened for either an associate degree or a combination of non-credit training and experience equivalent to an associate degree.
 Students without an associate degree are required to prepare a portfolio documenting their competence.